iht/bigquery-dataflow-cdc-example/README.md

 - An early trigger for every single message received before the watermark
 - A trigger when the watermark is reached.
-- A late trigger for every single late message before a certain threshold (configurable).
+- A late trigger for every single late message before a certain threshold, which is configurable.

 So in Bigquery, you will see some sessions that are "partial" (the end status is not `dropoff` yet, but those sessions should be all eventually complete).